zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

-Let us now return to the expression of the guided vector harmonics given in Equation 17.71.
+Let us now return to the expression of the vector spherical wave functions given in Equation 17.71.
 They can be expressed as a weighted combination of the vector spherical harmonics, effectively extending them to the entire 3-dimensional space:

 $$ \tag{17.80}
 \begin{aligned}